-Putting your plan together
+Crafting your business plan

 Establishing the core elements

 - Executive summary.
 Articulate the big picture for your restaurant.
-Introduce who you are, what your vision is, and which market need you’re addressing.
+Introduce who you are, what your vision is, and which market you’re addressing.
 Include items like your mission statement, core values, and key differentiators.

 - Business overview.
 Whereas the executive summary is all about the big idea, the business overview (or company description) provides high-level insight into the details: the concept, brand, structure, location, design, and so forth.